Hinokinin

 Hinokinin is a dibenzylbutyrolactone lignan, derived from various species of plants.
-It is a potential antichagonistic agent and has shown to possess neuroprotective effects as well.
-It is also found to have anti-inflammatory, anti-cancer, antiviral and antifungal properties.

-Hinokinin was isolated for the first time by Yoshiki and Ishiguro in 1933 from hinoki wood.
+It is a potential antichagonistic agent.
+In vitro, it has been shown to have potential neuroprotective effects as well as anti-inflammatory, anti-tumor, antiviral and antifungal properties.
+Historically, it was isolated, for the first time, by Yoshiki and Ishiguro in 1933 from hinoki wood.

-Chemical properties
+Characteristics

 Hinokinin is a colourless crystalline compound.
 It can be isolated from various species of Chamaecyparis, Zanthoxylum, Phyllanthus, Aristolochia, Piper, Virola, Linum and Bursera.
 It is also synthesised from pinoresinol.

-Biological effects

-Cytotoxic actions
+Actions as a bioactive compound

 Hinokinin has shown to induce apoptosis and promote antitumor actions on various cancer cell lines in vitro.